raspiblitz/raspiblitz/FAQ.md

 Now install the LND Lightning Desktop App for your OS: https://github.com/lightninglabs/lightning-app/releases

 Then start the App and create a new wallet - its a trhowaway wallet (will be deleted afterwards with no funds) - so you dont need to keep seeds safe.
 To get easy thru the setup just make a photo of the seed with your mobile.
 If you get asked for funding - just click "done" until you reach the basic wallet screen.
+Then close the LND Desktop App.

 Now find out at with path LND stores the wallet data on your computer.

-Go to the settings and choose "Logs".
-Look thru the log lins and find a path that contains "lnd/data/chain".
-That is your "LND PATH".
+Linux: [USER-DIRECTORY]/.config/lightning-app/lnd

-For example on Mac OSX the LND PATH looks like this:
+OSX: [USER-DIRECTORY]/Library/Application Support/lightning-app/lnd
-`/Users/[USERNAME]/Library/Application Support/lightning-app/lnd`
+Windows: %USERPROFILE%\AppData\Roaming\lightning-app\lnd

-Then close the LND Desktop App.
 Then open that directory on your local file manager and delete all data in the `lnd` directory.

 No unkpack the lnd-rescue you made before and copy all the data from the `mnt/hdd/lnd` directory (including sub directories) into the LND-Path lnd directory.
 Delete the "lnd.conf" file.